eleni88/CompositePatternDemo/README.md

 # CompositePatternDemo
- using a composite demo with a LinkedList
+ using a composite pattern with a LinkedList